Next Start

 Diesel technicians, commonly referred to as diesel mechanics, inspect, repair and overhaul diesel-powered vehicles.
 They are trained to maintain and repair any type of diesel engine.
 From oil changes and tire rotations to complete engine rebuilds, diesel technicians can do it all.

 Becoming a diesel mechanic requires specific training, experience and skills.
-Here at Universal Technical Institute, we’ve found that successful diesel mechanics share many of the same traits that allow them to do their job well.
+Here at Universal Technical Institute (UTI), we’ve found that successful diesel mechanics share many of the same traits that allow them to do their job well.1

 Analytical Skills

 Do you love investigating problems and finding solutions?
-This is a big part of what a diesel technician does.
+This is one of the primary skills needed to be a diesel mechanic.

 Diesel technicians are trained to identify problems in the diesel systems they work on.
 Their in-depth knowledge of engine operations and the different components that come together to make diesel systems run allows them to spot problems that the average person might miss.